Birda Logo

 Habitat

-Swinhoe's storm petrel breeds on islands, preferring to nest in rock crevices close to the sea.
+Swinhoe's storm petrel breeds in colonies on islands, preferring rocky crevices close to the sea for nesting.

 Distribution

-This bird has a breeding range that includes islands in the northwest Pacific, specifically off the coasts of the Russian Far East, China, Japan, and Korea.
-After the breeding season, it spends the remainder of the year at sea, extending its range into the Indian Ocean and Arabian Sea.
+This bird breeds in the northwest Pacific, with colonies found off the Russian Far East, China, Japan, and Korea.
+After the breeding season, it migrates to the Indian Ocean and Arabian Sea, with a range extending into these regions.

 Behaviour

-Swinhoe's storm petrel is strictly nocturnal at breeding sites to avoid predators such as gulls and skuas.
-It avoids landing on moonlit nights and has limited walking abilities, shuffling to its burrow.
-At sea, it is pelagic and feeds mainly on the wing by dipping, without the characteristic pattering seen in some relatives.
+The Swinhoe's storm petrel is nocturnal at breeding sites to evade predators such as gulls and skuas.
+It avoids landing on moonlit nights and is pelagic outside the breeding season.
+Its ability to walk is limited, and it feeds mainly on the wing by dipping into the water without pattering.

 Breeding